SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 Java also make an appearance.
 Please note that Python is commonly used within AI and ML, and it is therefore necessary.
 As such, please ensure that you have appropriate Python IDEs installed.

-- C/C++: Microsoft Visual Studio (including Community Edition) and JetBrains CLion are good options, as is VS Code with the C/C++ plugins installed.
+- **C/C++:** Microsoft Visual Studio (including Community Edition) and JetBrains CLion are good options, as is VS Code with the C/C++ plugins installed.
-- Python: Microsoft Visual Studio (including Community Edition) and JetBrains PyCharm is a good option, as is VS Code with the Python plugins installed.
+- **Python:** Microsoft Visual Studio (including Community Edition) and JetBrains PyCharm is a good option, as is VS Code with the Python plugins installed.
 JetBrains DataSpell provides a Python IDE targeted at data scientists, which may provide a better experience for certain workloads and approaches.
-- Java: JetBrains IntelliJ is a good option.
+- **Java:** JetBrains IntelliJ is a good option.
-- C#: Microsoft Visual Studio (including Community Edition) and JetBrains Rider are good options, as is VS Code with the C# plugins installed.
+- **C#:** Microsoft Visual Studio (including Community Edition) and JetBrains Rider are good options, as is VS Code with the C# plugins installed.

+> As of September 2025, AI first options like Cursor are popular.

 #### 5.6.1.
 AI Assistance

 If used carefully, GitHub Copilot is a worthwhile plugin that can accelerate development using AI.
 Mundane, boilerplate code as well as code that follows established patterns are good use cases.
 GitHub Copilot also helps with code annotation and documentation, which saves time (see: https://github.com/features/copilot).
-Please also note that OpenAI’s ChatGPT+ can also help with coding, explanations, and guidance if used correctly.
+Please also note that OpenAI’s ChatGPT can help with coding, explanations, and guidance if used correctly.

+> Other options include Claude, Gemini, and Grok, among others.

 #### 5.6.2.
 Windows Subsystem for Linux